 - Latin letters "Z", "V" used as symbols of the military invasion of Ukraine (without legitimate context or in the context of justifying the armed aggression against Ukraine or other hostilities), including in the individual words with a visual emphasis on such letters - formal or informal symbols (emblems) of the armed forces of the Russian Federation, including other armed formations and (or) bodies of the Russian Federation

-The draft law also sets out in more detail the prohibited ways of using such symbols and some acceptable exemptions.
-However, these norms are still pending, as the discussed draft law has not been signed by the President and officially published yet.
+The law also sets out in more detail the prohibited ways of using such symbols and some acceptable exemptions.
+This prohibition came into force on 12 June 2022.